Never been to a Hearing?

 If you have any questions before you go to a Hearing, there are lots of different people you could talk to, for example:

-• There are also other people who can help, called Children’s Rights Officers or advocates.
-You can find out more about advocacy here.
+- There are also other people who can help, called Children’s Rights Officers or advocates.
+Find out more about advocacy in Children’s Hearings.

 Where are Children’s Hearings held?